 * Please Sign Up if you do not have an account.

-The screenshot of the LOG IN / SIGN UP page is shown below:
+The screenshot of the LOG IN or create new account:

-So, please read the descriptions and fill in all three fields previously described in this blog.
+Read the explanations and fill in three fields

-First field – Describe the failure Definitely, write only facts.
+First field – Describe in details the current situation.
+Describe the failure.
+Definitely, write only facts.
 No conclusions, recommendations or problem-solving ideas are needed at this step.

 No doubt, the platform allows as many tools as you deem needed during the project.